BethMwangi/BethMwangi.github.io/_posts/2016-06-09-pythonslayer.md

+---
+layout: post
-####Want to become a good python developer?
+title: Want to become a good python developer?
 Read the documentation first
+---

 This is my second week into Python and i am very excited to learn more about the language.
 I have realized it can actually do magic quite an easy language to grasp ,i.e from creating web apps to games and dynamic management systems.
 I am always eager to find new learning material online and practise on my laptop.